 Click on the links at the top of the page to find out more . . .

 The historic Buttercross is access is either by the narrow staircase off the pedestrianised Church Street or by the lift located within the open space on the ground floor.
 It is now open regularly, 3 days a week 10.00-16.00 (Friday, Saturday and Sunday; special arrangements apply on Bank Holidays)

 For further information on the Buttercross Museum, click here.

-Through volunteer work and fundraising the Friends provide help to the Shropshire Museums Resource Centre located in Parkway, under the same roof as the library.
+Through volunteer work and fundraising the Friends provide help to the Shropshire Museums Collections Centre located in Parkway, under the same roof as the library.

 The Friends take an active role in encouraging volunteers to assist in the Shropshire Museums Resource Centre.
 Individuals undertake a variety of projects with professional guidance.
 These can range from cataloguing the collections through conservation and research, depending upon skills and availability.

 The arrangements for volunteering have been revised following restructuring of the Museums Service staff in 2015 in order to ensure safe working practices whilst in the Resource Centre and to ensure availability of relevant staff.